Mehar-Nafis/Ansible_GCP_OpenText/Lab2_Exploring Ad-hoc Commands.md

 In this lab, you will explore some common ad-hoc commands starting from memory details to copying files from one host to another.

-Launch 2 more Ubuntu VM
+Launch 2 more Ubuntu VM `managed-node1` and `managed-node2` and add ssh key to it.

 ### Step 1: Make Localhost Entry in the Host File